Maurice Boucher: Conviction

 After 11 days of deliberation by the jury, Boucher was found guilty of one count of attempted murder and two counts of first-degree murder on 5 May 2002.
 Boucher displayed no emotion as the verdict was announced besides for "a slight pursing of his lips".
 Boucher received an automatic life sentence, with no possibility of parole for at least 25 years.
 On 5 May 2002, Commander Bouchard was playing golf when he received a phone call from Charbonneau reporting that Boucher had been convicted, recalled: "She was crying on the phone.
 They had a party at her house.
 We were all invited to go down and have champagne".
 Bouchard himself stated he felt very peaceful and content on hearing the news of Boucher's conviction.
+After his conviction, Boucher was replaced with Jacques "Isreal" Emond as the new Quebec Hells Angels leader.

 Life behind bars

-He was detained in the only Canadian Super-Maximum security penitentiary, located in Sainte-Anne-des-Plaines, north of Montreal.
-In May 2002, Boucher was held in the E block of the prison for Hells Angels.
+Boucher was detained in the only Canadian Super-Maximum security penitentiary, located in Sainte-Anne-des-Plaines, north of Montreal.
+In May 2002, Boucher was held in the prison's E-block section where other Hells Angels were housed.
 In the spring of 2002, Boucher played volleyball with his fellow Angels in the prison yard, and for reasons that remain unexplained on 25 June 2002 signed up for career counselling despite his life sentence.
-In the summer of 2002, Boucher was transferred to the Special Handling Unit where his neighbors included the serial killers Clifford Olson and Allan Légère, the "Monster of the Miramichi".
-Boucher was described as being jovial in the E block, but depressed in the Special Handling Unit, and video cameras showed that he always looked carefully when venturing out of his cell.
-On 13 August 2002, an Indian Posse inmate from Saskatchewan attacked Boucher with a homemade knife.
+In the summer of 2002, Boucher was transferred to the Special Handling Unit where his neighbours included the serial killers Clifford Olson and Allan Légère.
+While Boucher was described as being jovial when housed in E-block, he appeared rather depressed in the Special Handling Unit, and prison cameras repeatedly document his looking around carefully when venturing out of his cell.
+On 13 August 2002, an Indian Posse inmate attacked Boucher with an improvised knife.
+Boucher was described as being "depressed, cantankerous and aggressive" in prison.

 In September 2002, the Indian Posse, a criminal gang made up of First Nations people active on the Prairies, tried to kill Boucher by firing a bazooka at his cell.
 The Hells Angels only accept white men, and have been involved in bloody disputes with First Nations criminal groups in the Prairies, which led the Indian Posse to try to kill the most infamous Canadian Hells Angel.
 In the summer of 2002, at the Stoney Mountain Penitentiary in Manitoba, a member of the Zig-Zag crew, a Hells Angel puppet gang, had injured an Indian Posse member by throwing him down a flight of stairs, leading to a member of the Indian Posse stabbing a Zig-Zag Crew member in revenge.
 Danny Wolfe, the leader of the Indian Posse ordered Boucher killed as a way of demonstrating the power of the Indian Posse.